johnnywong30/MeowAI/README.md

 # MeowAI
-SSW 590 MeowAI - practicing DevOps and using OpenAI's API
+SSW 590 Smusame Seeds - practicing DevOps and using OpenAI's API